buddhabrot/tameno/README.md

 # tameno (為の)

-Looking for charity initiatives to chop up your skills as a software engineer?
+Looking for charity initiatives to improve your skills as a software engineer, or just to help out others?
+After all, software is the ultimate way to scale problem solving!
 I was doing the same and will compile this list as I'm going through the search.

-Since I am located in Belgium the list may be geographically centered in this area.
+Since I am located in Belgium the list will grow geographically centered in this area.
 However I would urge not to discriminate between geographies and include all initiatives that support English speaking software engineers.

-Please contribute to improve quality of the list.
+Please contribute to improve quality and volume of the initiatives.

 # Meta Initiatives